Communicative Disorders (MS)

 Applications from students without a background in speech-language pathology will be submitted automatically to the Preparatory Phase of the program.
-The Preparatory Phase is a full-time, seven-semester sequence, beginning each year in the Fall Semester.
+The Preparatory Phase is a full-time, two-semester sequence, beginning each year in the fall semester.

 The Council on Academic Accreditation in Audiology and Speech Language Pathology (CAA) of the American Speech Language Hearing Association (ASHA) accredits the program.
 Graduating students will be eligible to apply for the Certificate of Clinical Competence by ASHA if all requirements are fulfilled.

-The program has cooperative arrangements with more than sixty schools, agencies, hospitals, and practice groups in the Kentuckiana region.
+The program has cooperative arrangements with numerous schools, agencies, hospitals, and practice groups in the Kentuckiana region.

 Candidates for the Master of Science degree in Communicative Disorders (Speech-Language pathology) must complete at least 55 credit hours at the graduate level, exclusive of credits related to the completion of an (optional) master's thesis and courses required to complete ASHA certification requirements.

 Please refer to the section on Academic Standing in this catalog entitled "Academic Probation" concerning dismissal/retention in the program.

 In general, students in the program may not choose the pass/fail option.
 Certain courses may be offered with this option at the discretion of the faculty.